 A Brick in modern architecture is the most treasured building material for its timeless, versatile, and ever-evolving nature.
-Brick has remarkable qualities and numerous masonry uses which have some of the greatest architects of the modern era, like Louis Isadore Kahn and Frank Lloyd Wright, creating notable buildings with bricks.
-In modern times, the brick architecture allows the architects to explore its unique raw-ness, and various colours, textures or shapes.
+Brick has remarkable qualities and numerous masonry uses which have some of the greatest architects of the modern era, like Louis Isadore Kahn and Frank Lloyd Wright, creating notable brick buildings.
+In modern times, brick architecture allows the architects to explore its unique raw-ness, and various colours, textures or shapes.

 Brick is an inexhaustible, earthy and natural building material that almost dates back to around 7,000 BC.
 It is a more preferred building material as it is eco-friendly, durable, and offers permanence, strength, style, stability, as well as security and design integrity.
 Brick architecture creates a pleasant microclimate, and a habitable oasis at different times of the year.
 Modern architects have found innumerable ways of designing with bricks that are both functional and aesthetically pleasing.

 Ludwig Mies van der Rohe said, ‘Architecture starts when you carefully put two bricks together.
 There it begins.’

 Here is a list of some of the myriad ways of using Brick in Modern Architecture: